Type Three: The Achiever

 Emotional Style: Curated, contained, image-aware.
 Threes often feel deeply but don’t always show it.
 Vulnerability may feel risky or inefficient, so emotions get edited for the sake of success or control.

 Energy: Driven, polished, high-output.
-Threes move with purpose and presence—they often feel like they’re “on” even when they’re exhausted.
+Threes move quickly with purpose and presence.
+They often feel like they’re “on” even when they’re exhausted.
 Rest can feel unnatural unless it serves a goal.

 Communication Style: Persuasive, goal-oriented, and sometimes a little performative.
 Threes speak to impress or influence, often using motivational language or charm.
 They may downplay negative emotions and pivot toward “the win.”